Anonyfox/meteor-scrape/lib/parse-website.coffee.md

 This core module takes an HTML string and returns a proper data object.
 The following NPM modules are used:

-    # unfluff = Npm.require "unfluff" # not used currently
     franc = Npm.require "franc"
     articleTitle = Npm.require "article-title"
     teaser = Npm.require "teaser"